jecode93/jecode93/README.md

 And as a Full-Stack Software Engineer, I am looking to work for a company that is always looking for new ways to improve its products and services, using the latest technologies.
 This will allow me to use my skills to help the company grow and make a real impact.

-> I'm currently completing coursework at Microverse, a remote software development program that allows devs worldwide to use pair programming and project building to teach development.
+> I am currently enrolled in Microverse, a remote software development program that facilitates global collaboration through pair programming and project-based learning.

-> I love coding things like web and mobile applications, forcing me to learn something new daily to improve my skills.
+> I enjoy coding web and mobile applications, constantly learning to improve my skills.

 > I have been working with people across different time zones for the past few months, remotely and asynchronously.